brunocoelho/library-angular/README.md

 Now, you will be able to run `karma start` and see the unit tests running.

+## Known bugs

+### Production
+* When the user search for a book, the first results are not displayed, only when the user clicks on a pagination link.
+* In the principal page, if you click on a book to see the details, the similar books are not being displayed properly, only if the user goes to details book URL directly.

+### Development
+Up to now there's no bug reported on development environment.

 ## License

 Library Angular is released under the [MIT License](http://www.opensource.org/licenses/MIT).